nus-cs2113-AY2425S1/ip/docs/README.md

 ## Error Handling
    Quinn will display error messages if it encounters issues.
 Here are some common errors and their meanings:

 "INVALID COMMAND.
-Please try again!": The command entered is not recognized.
+Please try again!": The command entered is not recognized. <br>
-"The description of a todo cannot be empty!": You need to provide a description for the ToDo task.
+"The description of a todo cannot be empty!": You need to provide a description for the ToDo task. <br>
-"INCOMPLETE COMMAND": Some required information is missing from the command.
+"INCOMPLETE COMMAND": Some required information is missing from the command. <br>
 "Task not found.
-Please try again!": The task number provided doesn't exist in the list.
+Please try again!": The task number provided doesn't exist in the list. <br>
-"Please enter a valid task number to be marked as done!": The mark/unmark command requires a valid task number.
+"Please enter a valid task number to be marked as done!": The mark/unmark command requires a valid task number. <br>

 If you encounter an error, read the error message carefully and adjust your command accordingly.